lfe/docs/README.md

 $ make devdocs
 ```

-This will build the docs before running the server.
+This will automatically rebuild the CSS and build the docs before running the server.

 To just build the docs: